martinholecekmax/gatsby-websocket-api/README.md

 node test-redis.js
 ```

-This command should print `Redis connection successful` if the connection was successful.
+This command should print the message `Redis connection successful` if the connection was successful.

 ## MongoDB